Slightly sweet, delicately spiced, thick and fluffy Sweet Potato Pancakes. A hearty and comforting fall breakfast.

 - You can swap some of the white flour for wheat flour for an extra boost of fiber

-And if you’d prefer your sweet potatoes a little less wholesome (read: covered in marshmallows and brown sugar streusel), I want to remind you that it’s the time of year for my Sweet Potato Casserole!
+Be sure to try my Baked Sweet Potatoes.
+And if you’d prefer your sweet potatoes a little less wholesome (read: covered in marshmallows and/or brown sugar streusel), I want to remind you that it’s the time of year for my Sweet Potato Casserole and Sweet Potato Souffle!
 This is my all-time most popular recipe, with tons of positive reviews.
 Give it a try this holiday season.

 Sweet Potato Pancakes